backdrop-contrib/slick/README.txt

 - The following is not module related, but worth a note: o lazyLoad ondemand has issue with dummy image excessive height.
-    Added fixes to suppress it via CSS. o If the total < slidesToShow, Slick behaves.
+    Added fixes to suppress it via "Aspect ratio" option. o If the total < slidesToShow, Slick behaves.
 Previously added a workaround to fix this, but later dropped and handed over to the core instead. o Fade option with slideToShow > 1 will screw up.